aryn-ai/sycamore/docs/source/aryn_cloud/get_started.md

 ![alt text](3m_supplemental_income.png)

 We’ll go through the important code snippets below  to see what’s going on.
-(Try out it out in  [colab](https://colab.research.google.com/drive/1ZkJ9clSVVvJsNPRlWXpplfs1U9W4ZSdH?usp=sharing)  yourself! )
+(Try it out in  [colab](https://colab.research.google.com/drive/1ZkJ9clSVVvJsNPRlWXpplfs1U9W4ZSdH?usp=sharing)  yourself! )

 Let’s focus on the following code that makes a call to the Aryn Partitioning Service: